 Anise Hyssop is an herbaceous perennial growing about 1m tall with mild branching.
-It has spade-like, mildly serrate leaves that are soft to the touch, and tall clusters of small purple flowers that bloom from July to September.
+It has spade-like, mildly serrated leaves that are soft to the touch, and tall clusters of small purple flowers that bloom from July to September.
 When crushed slightly, the leaves and flowers smell strongly of sweet licorice.
 This is a great perennial plant when considering developing a pollinator garden or just to attract more pollinators to your garden!

-Anise hyssop should be planted around perennials that get heavy deer browse while they are young, such as hazelnut, persimmon, and cherry, to allow them to get established.
-Anise hyssop also attracts predatory insects, making it a good companion to leafy greens that get heavy insect pressure.
+Anise Hyssop should be planted around perennials that are intriguing to deer while they are young, such as hazelnut, persimmon, and cherry, to allow them to get established.
+Anise Hyssop also attracts predatory insects, making it a good companion to leafy greens that get heavy insect pressure.